keidrun/voice-todo/README.md

 ## Description
 The app provides simple todos but it has a interesting point.
 It's "Voice".
-You can input a your todo to speak it throgh your laptop.
+You can input your todo to speak it throgh your laptop.
 The app speaks your todos after you completed them.

 ## Screen Shot